easycoder/rbrstory/rbrstory/home/overview.md

 It should be possible to save anything from 10% to 30% of annual heating cost by only heating rooms when they are needed.
 The saving in energy cost should cover the installation cost of the system within a couple of years.

 **Remote maintenance that can be delegated**
 Not everyone is able to operate equipment of this type.
 Those with disabilities such as poor sight or mobility often cannot operate touchscreens, so someone else will have to look after the system.
-Remotely management is important, as is the ability of a carer or maintenance person to look after several systems.
+Remote management is important, as is providing the means for a carer or maintenance person to look after several systems.
 How this is done is up to those individuals or organisations; the system should provide all the features they may need.

 ~tid:architecture:System architecture~
 ~tid:comms:Installation and comms~